-As mentioned before, the secondary abatement technology has been tested in several industrial trials and has proven to be a reliable and environmentally safe method of reducing N_2O .
 Once installed, the catalyst and the AMS will be operated, maintained and supervised by the employees of YARA Köping according to standards that are normally used in the European industry9.
-Due to the long-term catalyst development phase, there is expert know-how readily available within the YARA group.
+Due to the fact that the catalyst is developed by Yara itself, there is expert know-how readily available within the YARA group.
 Therefore, YARA Köping is very confident that the effective operation of the catalyst technology, the operation of the monitoring system and the data collection, storage and processing can be managed in accordance with the JI requirements.
-Adherence to the applicable standards will be ensured by thorough and regularly repeated training sessions for the YARA employees involved.
+Adherence to the applicable standards will be ensured by thorough training sessions for the YARA employees involved.